xterm-x11/docs/docs/copy-paste.md

 **TIP** With both `false` and `true`, you can paste the text copied from an XTerm window (to PRIMARY or CLIPBOARD) into another application by pressing **Shift+Insert**.

-Use the middle mouse button or the **Shift+Insert** keyboard shortcut to paste text that you copied in an XTerm window to PRIMARY.
+To paste text that you copied in an XTerm window to PRIMARY, use the middle mouse button or the **Shift+Insert** keyboard shortcut.

+To paste text that you copied in an XTerm window to CLIPBOARD, use the standard pasting method for that application like the **Ctrl+V** keyboard shortcut or a menu selection.

 ## Pasting text from XTerm in XTerm